Employee Nadirah Jones at event table

-Through small and mid-sized business loans, we are able to help companies start up, expand and provide new job opportunities.
+Through small and midsize business loans, we are able to help companies start up, expand and provide new job opportunities.
 In addition, through the oversight of Paycheck Protection Program (PPP) loans during the pandemic, we assisted over 1,300 small and mid-sized businesses and nonprofit organizations keep over 15,000 jobs on payroll.

-Additionally, we administered over $171 million in Paycheck Protection Program (PPP) loans between 2020 and 2021.
+Over $171 million in Paycheck Protection Program (PPP) loans throughout 2020 and 2021.

-Over $105 million in lending to grant-making, civic, family & social services organizations, religious organizations and schools & education service organizations.
+Over $109 million in lending to grant-making, civic, family & social services organizations, religious organizations and schools & education service organizations.

 Through home lending we see many first-time buyers and buyers in neighborhoods that are seeing new growth.
 In addition, families are taking advantage of the equity in their homes to better their lives.